LLB (Hons) in Legal Practice - distance learning over 4 years –

 Qualifying as a solicitor or barrister

-To become a solicitor or barrister under the current regulations, you must study either the post-graduate LPC (Legal Practice Course) to become a solicitor, or the BPTC (Bar Professional Training Course), if you want to be a barrister.
-After completing either the LPC or BPTC, both branches of the profession require you to undergo a further period of training with an employer, called the Training Contract and Pupillage respectively.
+To become a solicitor under the current regulations, you study the post-graduate LPC (Legal Practice Course) after your law degree.
+If you want to become a barrister you need to pass the Bar Course Aptitude Test (BCAT) before studying the BPTC (Bar Professional Training Course).
+After completing either the LPC or BPTC, both branches of the profession require you to undergo a further period of recognised training with an employer.
 However regulations are under review and are likely to have changed by the time you complete your law degree, so it is important that you read the information below.

-The Solicitors Regulation Authority (SRA) has announced that the current regulations governing how to become a solicitor will remain in place until summer 2018, but it is currently consulting on possible changes.
+The Solicitors Regulation Authority (SRA) has announced changes to the current regulations governing how to become a solicitor, although the current route will remain available for those starting a law degree in 2018.
 More information is available on the SRA's website.

-The Bar Standards Board has announced that the current regulations governing how to become a barrister will remain in place until September 2017.
-It is conducting a consulation during 2016.
+The Bar Standards Board has also announced changes to the regulations governing how to become a barrister.
 Further information is available on the Bar Standards Board's website.

 Qualifying as a Chartered Legal Executive